12 Tips for Travelling to Krakow

 - Meet and connect with other travellers.

-8. Taste the flavours of the local cuisine
+8. Taste the flavours of the local food

 One piece of advice I always like to give travellers is not to be afraid to try the food of the destination they are visiting.
-Sometimes we are a bit sceptical and prefer to go for what is simple, commercial or what we feel safe with.
+Sometimes we are a bit sceptical and prefer to go for the simple, commercial or what we feel safe with.

-But there is nothing more exciting than trying new things and discovering what is behind the gastronomic tradition of the city you are visiting.
-In Krakow you will find a mix of cultures and flavours such as Slavic, Turkish, Jewish and French gastronomy.
+But there is nothing more exciting than trying new things and discovering what is behind the gastronomic tradition of the city we are visiting.
+In Krakow you will encounter a mix of cultures and flavours such as Slavic, Turkish, Jewish and French gastronomy.

-Visit the local market and venture out on a gastronomic tour of the city to try some of the more traditional dishes.
+Visit the local market and venture out to book a gastronomic tour of the Jewish quarter to try some of the most traditional dishes.
 Find out more about the best food tours in Krakow here.

-9. Organise a daily schedule and don't miss a thing
+9. Organise a daily schedule and don't miss anything!

-In three days and depending on your interests, you can do different things, but I recommend three essential things to do.
+In three days and depending on your interests you can do different things, but I recommend four essential things:

 - Take the excursion to Auschwitz.